Your directors have pleasure in presenting the 32nd annual report together

 Activities relating to exports

-+ Initiatives taken to increase exports: The Company exported 138,266 units during
+i) Initiatives taken to increase exports: The Company continued its efforts to export

-+ Development of new export markets for products and services: During the year,
+ii) Development of new export markets for products and services: KD operations during

 For and on behalf of the board of directors